 ~ Peter Wohlleben, The Hidden Life of Trees

-Have you been noticing trees moreso since the pandemic began?
 Have you often wished to connect with Nature on a deeper level?
 Do you already have a practice of spending intentional time seeking or noticing God's presence while gardening, hiking, or being active?
 Responses to these questions reveal a frequently-expressed desire shared among so many of us who have experienced the impact of social isolation and/or have usually been too busy to pause and immerse ourselves in the rhythms and lessons of the natural world around us.
 If this resonates with you, join us for a four-part series on the life cycle, language, and spiritual teachings of trees.
-In the spirit of cultivating a deeper care for Creation, the design of this mini-retreat invites participants to gather once in January, April, August, and October on the Bon Secours campus for a two and a half-hour program.
+In the spirit of cultivating a deeper care for Creation, the design of this mini-retreat invites participants to gather once in January, April, August, and October at a local park/forest/wooded area for a half-day program.

 During each gathering, some intentional time spent outdoors among the trees will be woven into an interactive dialogue around assigned reading from forester and author, Peter Wohlleben’s 2015 work, The Hidden Life of Trees: What They Feel, How They Communicate: Discoveries from a Secret World.
 A season-specific ritual will also be facilitated during the program that incorporates the sacred energies of trees and the transformative cycles of Summer, Autumn, Winter and Spring.
 Participants will be required to also spend time with trees in between attending each or all quarterly gatherings and will be invited to share their discoveries and reflections with the larger group while discussing The Hidden Life.
 Contemplative prayer & meditation, writing, and other creative exercises will be explored to further ground and empower participants as they harness the cherished stirrings and connections they form within Nature, themselves, and each other.